COLA construction risks to avoid

 What goes wrong with cheap COLA installs?

-Cheap COLA installations typically leave out acoustics, natural light, heat management, bird control, and visual quality, because these elements are engineered out to reduce the upfront price.
-Including them upfront delivers a structure that students and staff actively use, which is where the value of the investment lives.
+Cheap COLA installations typically omit acoustic treatment, natural lighting, heat management, bird control, and aesthetic quality, because these elements are engineered out to reduce the upfront price.
+Including them upfront produces a structure that students and staff actively use, which is where the return on investment lives.

 When does a school COLA fail or underperform?

-A school COLA performs best when the design is shaped by how the school plans to use the space, with the structure specified around that brief.
-Common elements that shape whether a COLA reaches its potential include full weatherproofing for scheduling certainty, acoustic treatment for assemblies, correct clearance heights for specific sports, and lighting specified upfront to enable community use.
+A school COLA underperforms when the design is not shaped by how the school actually uses the space.
+The elements most likely to affect long-term use include weatherproofing for scheduling certainty, acoustic treatment for assemblies, correct sport-specific clearance heights, and lighting specified upfront to enable community hire.

 What happens if COLA footing costs aren't quoted upfront?

-When footing costs are excluded from a COLA quote, the approved budget doesn't reflect the final cost, and the remainder typically surfaces as a variation claim after the contract is signed and excavation begins.
-This is the single most common source of cost variation in school COLA projects, because ground conditions are unknown until the site is investigated, and site investigation is sometimes deferred to keep the initial quote competitive.
+When footing costs are excluded from a COLA quote, the approved budget does not reflect the final cost, and the remainder typically surfaces as a variation claim after the contract is signed and excavation begins.
+This is the single most common source of cost variation in school COLA projects.

-The mechanism works like this: the builder quotes the structure without specifying footing design or site investigation costs.
+How the cost gap opens up The builder quotes the structure without specifying footing design or site investigation.
 The school presents that number to the board or grant body and receives approval.
-Once excavation begins and soil conditions are assessed, factors like rock, clay, a high water table, or unexpected underground utility lines can require footing redesign.
-A variation claim follows, and because the contract is already signed and construction is underway, the school's options at that point are limited.
-The variation can range from minor to substantial depending on how complex the ground conditions are.
-Ground-penetrating radar, which identifies underground conditions before quoting, is a standard risk-mitigation step.
-Greenline includes footing costs in every project budget after completing a site investigation, and our no-variation guarantee means the number presented to the board is the number the project is built for.
-Schools evaluating quotes from any builder should ask explicitly whether footings are included, whether a site investigation has been done, and what happens if ground conditions differ from assumptions.
+Once excavation begins and soil conditions are assessed, factors like rock, clay, a high water table, or unexpected underground utilities can require footing redesign.
+A variation claim follows, and with the contract signed and construction already underway, options to renegotiate are limited.

 What slows down a school COLA project?